What file and directory permissions should I use for my web files?

 Whenever you upload files using cPanel File Manager those files will be set to

-chmod 644 automatically.
-Unless your FTP software has been especially configured to set uploaded files to different permissions, then newly uploaded files will also be set to
+chmod 644automatically.
+Unless your FTP software has been specially configured to set uploaded files to different permissions, then newly uploaded files will also be set to

 Directories should always be uploaded and set to